vvvkor/granum/README.md

 - cross-browser
 - neutral style
 - dark mode
-- customizable using css variables
+- customizable theme using CSS variables
 - no floats
 - no hacks
 - JavaScript is optional for enhancements